Archisman-Mridha/kubeaid-demo/guides/aws/README.md

     You can view the AMI ID somewhere in the output.

-    > For me : `ami-` is the AMI for Kubernetes v1.28.0 and `ami-` is the AMI for Kubernetes v1.31.0.

 ## Provisioning a cluster

 Fork the [KubeAid](https://github.com/Obmondo/kubeaid) and [KubeAid config](https://github.com/Obmondo/kubeaid-config) repos.
 Here are my forks - https://github.com/Archisman-Mridha/kubeaid and https://github.com/Archisman-Mridha/kubeaid-config.